laurent-le-graverend/angular-rbr/README.md

 RBR for **Responsive Line Breaks**.

-This module adds dynmamic line breaks depending of the viewport width!
+This module activate and deactivate your line breaks depending of the viewport width!

-The origin of this need is is mostly because webkit does not support the CSS property `word-break: "keep-all"` for CJK languages (Chinese, Japanese, Korean).
+The history: The origin of this need is is mostly because webkit does not support the CSS property `word-break: "keep-all"` for CJK languages (Chinese, Japanese, Korean).
 Without `word-break: "keep-all"`, CJK line breaks are cut in the middle of any word, which is a complicated task when it comes to responsive websites.

-Having responsive line breaks finally are a need for any text.
+Having responsive line breaks are a need for any text on any device.

-You do not want your important sentences or titles beeing cut randomly in the middle of a word - or by extensions, somewhere you don't want between words.
+You do not want your important sentences or titles beeing cut at random position between words.

 ## Install